brajeshwar/brajeshwar.github.io/_posts/2012/2012-04-22-mobile-phones-a-catalyst-for-the-future-in-education.md

----
-layout: post
-title: Mobile Phones – A Catalyst for the Future in Education
+# Mobile Phones – A Catalyst for the Future in Education
----

 Along with million other uses of mobile phones, the latest upcoming advantage of this device is, it is going to create a revolution in education.
 Mobile phones are going to have the power to digitally impart education globally.
 Even the most tech-savvy person would have never dreamt in her wildest dreams, that <a href="http://drpfconsults.com/soaring-demand-for-online-k-12-schools-and-mobile-learning/">such a possibility would ever come</a> into being.